Svingen Station

 Svingen Station (Svingen holdeplass) is a railway station located in Fetsund in Fet, Norway on the Kongsvinger Line.
 The station was built in 1932.
-The station is served hourly, with extra rush hour departures, by the Oslo Commuter Rail line R14 operated by Vy.
+The station is served by the Oslo Commuter Rail line R14 operated by Vy.
+As one of the smallest stations on the line, most trains do not stop here, and the station is served only by two morning rush hour trains towards Oslo, and two evening rush hour trains towards Kongsvinger.